Broncos Need a Reality Check Because John Elway Is the Problem, Not the Solution

 Denver already has a projected $44.59 million in cap space before any of those moves.
 By cutting each of those older, more expensive veterans, the Broncos could enter the offseason with the league's fourth-most cap space at $82.29 million and address numerous roster problems (specifically the offensive line, defensive interior and cornerback).

 Center Matt Paradis and defensive lineman Shelby Harris are the only free agents the Broncos should re-sign.
-Otherwise, it's time to move on.
 Denver has to commit to rebuilding.
 That approach doesn't seem likely to happen, though, since Elway wants to win now instead of focusing on the franchise's long-term health.

 "We're not that far off," Elway told reporters Monday.
 "Obviously, when you only win six games, it feels like you are."

-He added, "We always talk about rebuild.
+He added: "We always talk about rebuild.
 If I say 'rebuild' it sounds like we're using an excuse."

 A few cornerstones are in place with running back Phillip Lindsay, wide receiver Courtland Sutton and outside linebackers Von Miller and Bradley Chubb.
 This year's draft class succeeded but only made up for the failures of former first-rounders Bradley Roby and Shane Ray—both of whom could leave in free agency.
 Neither lived up to expectations and shouldn't be priorities.